fogoplayer/materialize/README.md

 ## todo
-- See if plugins really are required for scrollspy, range, and pushpin
+- See if plugins really are required for scrollspy, and pushpin
 - Add FeatureDiscovery